 Example.
 We illustrate the advantage of LBE over SBE on the example program in Fig. 1 (a).
 In SBE, each program location is modeled explicitly, and an abstract-successor computation is performed for each program operation.
 Figure 1 (b) shows the structure of the resulting ART.
 In the figure, abstract states are drawn as ellipses, and labeled with the location of the abstract state; the arrows indicate that there exists an edge from the source location to the target location in the control-flow.
 The ART represents all feasible program paths.
 For example, the leftmost program path is taking the 'then' branch of every 'if' statement.
 For every edge in the ART, an abstract-successor computation is performed, which potentially includes several SMT solver queries.
 The problems given to the SMT solver are usually very small, and the runtime sums up over a large amount of simple queries.
 Therefore, model checkers that are based on SBE (like BLAST) experience serious performance problems on programs with such an exploding structure (cf. the test_locks examples in Table I).
 In LBE, the control-flow graph is summarized, such that control-flow edges represent entire subgraphs of the original control-flow.
 In our example, most of the program is summarized into one control-flow edge.
-Figure 1 (c) shows the structure of the resulting ART, in which all feasible paths of the program are represented by one single edge.
+Figure 1 (c) shows the structure of the resulting ART, in which all the feasible paths of the program are represented by a single edge.
 The exponential growth of the ART does not occur. \Box

 Related Work.
-The model checkers SLAM and BLAST are typical examples for the SBE approach [3], [6], both based on counterexample-guided abstraction refinement (CEGAR) [13].
-The tool SATABS is also based on CEGAR, but it performs a fully symbolic search in the abstract space [15].
-In contrast, our approach still follows the lazy-abstraction paradigm [17], i.e., it abstracts and refines chunks of the program "on-thefly".
-The work of McMillan is also based on lazy abstraction, but instead of using predicate abstraction as abstract domain, he directly uses Craig interpolants from infeasible error paths, thus avoiding abstract-successor computations [19].
-A different approach to software model checking is bounded model checking (BMC), with the most prominent example CBMC [14].
+The model checkers SLAM and BLAST are typical examples for the SBE approach [3], [4], both based on counterexample-guided abstraction refinement (CEGAR) [10].
+Also the tool SATABS is based on CEGAR, but it performs a fully symbolic search in the abstract space [12].
+In contrast, our approach still follows the lazy-abstraction paradigm [14], but it abstracts and refines chunks of the program "on-the-fly".
+The work of McMillan is also based on lazy abstraction, but instead of using predicate abstraction for the abstract domain, Craig interpolants from infeasible error paths are directly used, thus avoiding abstract-successor computations [16].
+A fundamentally different approach to software model checking is bounded model checking (BMC), with the most prominent example CBMC [11].
 Programs are unrolled up to a given depth, and a formula is constructed which is satisfiable iff one of the considered program executions reaches a certain error location.
+The analysis tool CALYSTO is an example of an "extended static checker", following an approach similar to BMC when generating verification conditions [1], while possibly abstracting away some irrelevant parts of the program.
 The BMC approaches are targeted towards discovering bugs, and can not be used to prove program safety.
-Finally, the summarizations performed in our large-block encoding bear some similarities with the generation of verification conditions as performed by static program verifiers like SPEC# [4] or CALYSTO [1].